doctor-g/preproduction_Sp24/course_plan.md

 the Game Design & Development Concentration.
 At the end of the class, you and your teammates will pitch a game to a board of industry professionals.
 This pitch will consist of a vertical slice, a game design macro, and a schedule.
-Those projects that are approved by the board will be undertaken by teams for production in the production sequence next academic year and publicly released.
+Projects approved by the board will be moved into production next academic year, at the end of which time, they will be published to Steam.

 ## Commitment